 What is the City's mowing policy for open space?

 Large open space areas are only mowed once a year (if at all) to allow native grasses to thrive, which helps keep invasive species out.
 Native grasses can only thrive after they drop their seed heads.
 Mowing more often would interfere with and prevent that cycle.
 General open space mowing is done three times a year; the initial mowing occurs along trails.
-Additional mowing along the trails is conducted to allow social distancing where trail usage exceeds the width of the trail. .
+Additional mowing along the trails is conducted where trail usage exceeds the width of the trail.
+View our Low Mow/Let it Grow PDF.
 View the Maintenance Standards.

-What is the City's policy on the use of pesticides in parks and open space?
+What is the City's policy on the use of herbicides in parks and open space?

 I live near a trail (or open space/park).
 When should I expect to see parks staff pruning the trees in these areas?